Regional Roll of Honour

 - The Lotteries Commission

-Have you ever thought about the many streets, buildings, trees, memorials and monuments in our district and wondered, what are these name after or why are they there?
-In the Hastings District many are in remembrance of those people who died and served in world wars.
-For example Russell Street is named after Napier-born, Sir Andrew Russell, who commanded New Zealand soldiers in World War 1 in England, Gallipoli, France and Belgium.
+Have you ever thought about the many streets, memorials and monuments in our district and wondered who they are named for and why are they there?
+In Hastings many streets are named for people who served in conflicts overseas.
+For example Russell Street is named after Napier-born, Sir Andrew Russell, who commanded New Zealand soldiers in World War I in England, Gallipoli, France and Belgium.